-Students may select only three (3) electives in the same subspecialty and/or discipline.
-For example, a student may not take all electives in any one specific discipline such as the various subspecialties of surgery, medicine or pediatrics, etc. Students should consider choosing electives that complement a student's chosen specialty area.
+Students may select only three (3) electives in the same subspecialty or a total of twelve (12) weeks during the M4 year.
+For example, a student may not take all electives in any one specific discipline such as the various subspecialties of surgery, medicine, or pediatrics, etc. Students should consider choosing electives that complement a student's chosen specialty area.
 Students interested in Pediatrics should consider OB/GYN, Allergy, Immunology, or Otolaryngology.
 Students interested in Surgery should consider Cardiology or ICU experiences.
 Students interested in Internal Medicine should consider electives in Geriatrics or Physical Medicine and Rehabilitation.
 The Senior Associate Dean for Medical Education and Academic Affairs (or designee) has the final decision on whether a student's schedule reflects an appropriately balanced and well-rounded general medical education.